Code Now: Programming For Non-Programmers

 Ideal for people who want to have a foundation in basic programming, including marketers, communication professionals, journalists, and anyone creating or editing online content in a digital environment.

 Graduate School of Journalism lecturer and multimedia journalist.

 - All participants must bring their own laptop for use during this workshop and it must be WiFi ready.

 - The level of this workshop is beginning, previous coding or programming experience is not required.

 - Participants must be comfortable with technical subjects and learning in a fast-paced environment.

 - Proficiency in English.

-- Berkeley Advanced Media Institute will advise applicants at the earliest opportunity of changes to schedule program.
-Berkeley Advanced Media Institute is not responsible for travel fees, or any expenses incurred as a result of cancelled programs.
+The Berkeley Advanced Media Institute will advise applicants at the earliest opportunity of changes to schedule program.
+The Berkeley Advanced Media Institute is not responsible for travel fees, or any expenses incurred as a result of cancelled programs.

 If you purchased your class through CourseHorse, then our Refund & Cancellation policy applies to your purchase.

 We currently do not offer transfer option between workshops.
 However, you may cancel the current workshop to receive a full refund less the cancellation fee and enroll in the preferred course.
 Please contact us directly at advancedmedia@journalism.